boozallen/jenkins-templating-engine/README.md

 ### Join the Conversation

 JTE has a [channel](https://gitter.im/jenkinsci/templating-engine-plugin) in the Jenkins community's gitter space.
 It's a great place to ask questions or propose ideas for the future of JTE.

 ### Report a Bug or Request a Feature

 Something not quite working right?
 Have a cool idea for how to make JTE better?
-Open an [Issue](https://github.com/jenkinsci/templating-engine-plugin/issues) on the JTE repository and let's get the conversation started.
+[Open an Issue](https://github.com/jenkinsci/templating-engine-plugin/issues/new/choose) on the JTE repository and let's get the conversation started.

 ### Contributions Welcome

 No contribution is too small - all are appreciated!

-#### Documentation

-Documentation is crucial to the health of JTE as a framework.
-Please feel free to update the documentation to resolve typos, make an explanation more clear, or add a new page to explain a particular pattern or concept.

-JTE is the core engine that powers Booz Allen's open source DevSecOps capability, the Solutions Delivery Platform.
-To facilitate the aggregation of documentation, we leverage a documentation framework called [MkDocs](https://www.mkdocs.org/) along with the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
-Documentation for MkDocs is written in [Markdown](https://daringfireball.net/projects/markdown/basics).
-The documentation can be found in the ``docs`` directory.
-To view your changes locally, run ``just serve`` and then open ``0.0.0.0:8000`` in your browser.

-#### Unit Tests

-JTE is written in [Groovy](https://groovy-lang.org/) and Unit Tests for JTE are written using [Spock](http://spockframework.org/spock/docs/1.3/all_in_one.html).

-#### Squash Some Bugs

-Feel free to open a Pull Request that addresses one of the bugs outlined in an [Issue](https://github.com/jenkinsci/templating-engine-plugin/issues)!

-#### Feature Development

-New features are welcome.
-JTE strives to be an unopinionated framework for creating tool-agnostic Pipeline Templates.
-Some features are great ideas, but belong in a separate plugin or can be implemented through libraries.
-Because of this, it would be best to open an Issue to discuss the feature first so we can have a conversation about it to see if there's already a way to achieve the same functionality without bringing it into JTE's core.
+Check out the [Contributing Section](https://jenkinsci.github.io/templating-engine-plugin/2.5/contributing/fork-based/) of the documentation to understand how to get started.